fedeojeda95/Deployer/README.md

     pyenv local deployer
     ```

+### Global version

+Just be sure to have python version 3.6.1

 ## Usage

+* Change both the variables `GLASSFISH_LOCATION` to your glassfish instalation folder and `PROJECT_LOCATION`,
+ `PROJECT_NAME` to the corresponding of your project
-To run the script, just execute `python -m Deployer` from the root
+* To run the script, just execute `python -m Deployer` from the root

 Created by [Federico Ojeda](https://github.com/fedeojeda95)